AiziChen/timed-cipher/README.md

 ## What can you use?

-1. Used in the field of time delay.

-such as: network verify.
+1. Used in the field of time delay, such as network verify.

-2. Ensure that your password is not fixed.
+2. Make your password isn't fixed.

 ## Others

 * Use this simple cipher to create your own cipher.

-* See `examples` folder to see details.
+* See `examples` folder for details.